This page has moved to the Defense Innovation Unit

 “Establishing a layered domain awareness network from seabed to space to detect and track threats approaching North America is critical to immediate and future mission requirements, because you can’t defeat what you can’t see.” - General Guillot at the Senate Hearing on the Posture of NORTHCOM and SOUTHCOM for FY 2026

 A team of subject matter experts will evaluate applicants and select up to 10 finalists.
 This group of finalists will receive a portion of the overall funding to help cover their participation in NORTHCOM’s Falcon Peak exercise in September 2025.
 The top performing vendors at Falcon Peak will compete for the remaining prize funding.
+This challenge will close on May 20, 2025 at 11:59:59 ET.

 Learn more here.